 FAQs

-Mild steel differs from other steel types by having low carbon content.
+Mild steel differs from other types by having low carbon content.
 It is less strong but more ductile and easier to weld when compared to other steel types.

-Mild Steel is stronger and cheap, but stainless steel is more durable and resists corrosion better.
+It is stronger and cheap, but stainless steel is more durable and resists corrosion better.